Video of Worship, Sunday, March 28, 2021

 <span data-mce-type=”bookmark” style=”display: inline-block; width: 0px; overflow: hidden; line-height: 0;” class=”mce_SELRES_start”>?</span>

 Contributions clearly marked “World Hunger” can be made electronically from: our website, Facebook page or the app called “Give Plus”.
-Or, if you prefer, you may mail a check to Zion or place it in the offering plate when you commune!
+Or, if you prefer, you may mail a check to Zion or place it in the offering plate when you commune on April 4th (the final day of the drive)!

 Thank you for your prayerful consideration of what you can do to fight world hunger in 2021.

-This brief video is the Lenten Devotion for the Thirtieth Day of Lent, Tuesday, March 23, 2021.
+This brief video is the Lenten Devotion for the Thirty-Third Day of Lent, Friday, March 26, 2021.

 The Question of the Day helps prepare you for next Sunday’s focus text in worship.
 These questions are posted here each day offering an opportunity for discussion.
 (Just click in the title of this post and you will be taken to the discussion window.)
 Try it out for a week and see how Jesus will use your time of pondering upon God’s word to deepen your faith.